Supersingular elliptic curves, quaternion algebras and applications to cryptography: Quaternion algebras and supersingular elliptic curves

 As an example, consider $E_0$ that has CM by $\ZZ[\omega]$ (see \S \ref{sec:0 and 1728}).
 The only prime ramifying in~$\ZZ[\omega]$ is $3$.
 The prime $2$ is inert and a prime $p > 3$ is split if and only if there are non-trivial third roots of unity in $\FF_p$, which is the case if and only if $p \equiv 1 \pmod{3}$.
 Thus, the primes congruent to $1$ mod $3$ split, and those congruent to $2$ mod $3$ are inert.
 In particular, $0$ is a supersingular $j$-invariant for $p = 2, 3$ and all $p>3$ congruent to $2$ mod $3$.

 Similarly, $E_{1728}$ has CM by $\ZZ[i]$.
 The prime $2$ ramifies, the primes $p \equiv 3 \pmod{4}$ are inert and the primes $p \equiv 1 \pmod{4}$ are split.
-Consequent, $1728$ is a supersingular $j$-invariant if $p=2$ or $p \equiv 3 \pmod{4}$.
+Consequently, $1728$ is a supersingular $j$-invariant if $p=2$ or $p \equiv 3 \pmod{4}$.
 Working mod $12$ we see that we found explicit supersingular $j$-invariants if $p=2, 3$ or $p = 5,7,11 \pmod{12}$.
 This leaves the primes $p$ that are congruent to $1$ mod 12.
-For such primes one uses ad hoc methods that depend on the prime, for instance by looking for fields with small negative fundamental discriminants in which $p$ is inert.
+For such primes one uses ad hoc methods that depend on the prime, for instance by looking for an imaginary quadratic field with small discriminant in which $p$ is inert.
 One could alternatively work with CM elliptic curves for the field $\QQ(\sqrt{-p})$.
 Note though that if $p$ is of cryptographic size $p \approx 2^{500}$, then by the Brauer-Siegel theorem the class number of $\QQ(\sqrt{-p})$ is approximately of size $\sqrt{p} \approx 2^{250}$.
 Thus, the minimal field of definition of such a CM curve would be of degree $\approx 2^{250}$ over $\QQ$, which is completely infeasible to do computations with.